larshansen1/agents_playground/README.md

 **Access Grafana**: http://localhost:3002

 **What You Can See:**
-- Complete trace timelines from `@queue` command to final result
+- Complete trace timelines from `@flow` command to final result
 - Multi-agent workflow execution with all iterations
 - Individual agent spans (research, assessment)
 - LLM API call duration and costs